dmblack/nftables_firewall.js/README.md

 with later versions of NodeJS.
 For best results; use LTS/Carbon (8)

 # Getting Started
-Clone this repo within git, cd, and `npm install`.
+Clone this repo within git, cd, and `yarn install`.

 Once running, you must initialize the app with sudo (Due to use of libpcap).